 U.S. plans to lift China's currency manipulator designation- Bloomberg

-Jan 13 (Reuters) - The United States is planning to lift its designation of China as a currency manipulator, Bloomberg reported on Monday, citing people familiar with the matter, as leaders of the two economies are set to sign a phase one trade deal this week.
+Jan 13 (Reuters) - The United States is planning to lift its designation of China as a currency manipulator, Bloomberg reported on Monday, citing people familiar with the matter, as leaders of the two economies are set to sign a Phase 1 trade deal this week.

-The U.S. Treasury Department will take the step in a semi-annual report that will release soon, according to Bloomberg.
+The U.S. Treasury Department will take the step in a long-delayed semi-annual report that it will release soon, according to Bloomberg.

+U.S. Senate Democratic leader Chuck Schumer, a fierce critic of China's currency and trade practices, on Monday blasted the Trump administration for what he described as its decision to "back down" from labeling China as a currency manipulator.

+"China is a currency manipulator — that is a fact," Schumer said in a statement released by his office.
+"Unfortunately, President (Donald) Trump would rather cave to President Xi (Jinping) than stay tough on China."

 ((Kanishka.Singh@thomsonreuters.com; +91 80 6749 0021;))